UniversalDependencies/UD_Irish-Cadhan/README.md

 https://bardic.celt.dias.ie/displayPoem.php?firstLineID=1387.
 Each of the 42 quatrains corresponds to one sentence (with the prefixed identifier `bardic_1387-`), with sentence 43 representing _closure_ (a repetition of (part of) the first line of the poem).
-It was found that splitting up the poem in smaller units resulted in too fragmented sentences.
+It was found that splitting up the poem into smaller units resulted in too fragmented sentences.
 More information can be found at https://github.com/ThFransen84/UD_Irish-Bardic.

 # Acknowledgments